 Anne K. Meier joined Disability Law Colorado as the state long-term care ombudsman in 2014.
 Previously she worked for six years at Exempla Lutheran Hospice as part of a team of social workers providing a continuum of care from home hospice to the inpatient unit.
 She has also been a social service coordinator for the Denver Adult Down Syndrome Clinic and a casework supervisor for Clear Creek County Department of Human Services.
 Early in her career, she served as the coordinator of Disability Law Colorado’s Protection and Advocacy for Individuals with Mental Illness Program.
 Anne has an undergraduate degree in social work and a master of social work degree from the University of Denver. [email protected]

 Olivia Pilcher is a Rights Advocate in Disability Law Colorado's Grand Junction office.
 She joined Disability Law Colorado in May 2017.
 Prior to joining Disability Law Colorado, she worked in various capacities in the mental health and substance abuse field, for the Department of Human Services, and for the Arizona House of Representatives.
 Olivia has a bachelor’s degree in political science and international affairs from Northern Arizona University and a master’s degree in social work from the University of Denver. [email protected]

 Jennifer Purrington, Esq.

-Jennifer Purrington is a staff attorney with Disability Law Colorado and coordinates the Individual Rights Program, which focuses on housing and employment discrimination.
+Jennifer Purrington is a staff attorney with Disability Law Colorado and leads the Access Team, which focuses on housing and employment discrimination, as well as public accommodations and higher education.
 She graduated from the University of Denver’s Sturm College of Law in May 2012.
 Prior to her law school experience, Jennifer was a special education teacher and AmeriCorps member, teaching in California, Massachusetts, and Minnesota. [email protected]